FD0000/Useful-mixins-sets/README.md

 Useful-mixins-sets
 ==================

-Useful sets of mixins which everyone should include in their sass project
+Useful sets of mixins simplifiyng your sass workflow with transition and animations.
+To be continued.